SWASTIK-CHAMOLA/GAMES/Rock Paper Scissors/readme.md

 The game tracks:
 - Total wins for player
 - Total wins for computer
+- Total number of matches that were drawn between user and computer
 - Overall win percentage
 - Game session summary